boostin96/nyckelharpa/README.md

 When using the app's keypad DH,  User pin profiles must be created for each valid pin code.

-Pin codes may be restricted by date/time, use count (burnable pins), and keypad device
+* Pin codes may be restricted by date/time, use count (burnable pins), and keypad device

-To use the Iris V2's instant arming, no pin required, create a User profile with pin code 0000.
+* To use the Iris V2's instant arming, no pin required, create a User profile with pin code 0000.
 It is not accepted for OFF

+* You may define "Panic Pins" designed for use on keypads without a Panic key, but may be used on any keypad

 [:arrow_up_small: Back to top](#top)
 <a name="testing"></a>